-Oberholtzer technically enters his first season with the Somerset Patriots and first in the Atlantic League, though he did spend spring training with the Patriots last year.
-He was pegged as the Opening Day starting pitcher before his contract was purchased by the Colorado Rockies organization prior to the start of the season.
+Oberholtzer technically enters his second season with the Somerset Patriots and second in the Atlantic League, though he did spend spring training with the Patriots in 2018.
+He was pegged as the Opening Day starting pitcher that year before his contract was purchased by the Colorado Rockies organization prior to the start of the season.
 There, he won seven games over 24 games (23 starts) with 91 strikeouts over 132.2 innings of work.

 The Christiana, Delaware native performed well in his first true action for the Patriots last year.
 The southpaw went 7-1 with a 3.49 ERA over 14 starts, including 70 strikeouts across 77.1 innings of work.
 Oberholtzer struggled to begin the season, but found his grove once the calendar hit June.
 Once May ended, Oberholtzer enjoyed a stretch of seven starts over which he went 5-0 with a 1.63 ERA (eight earned runs over 44.0 innings pitched).
 The southpaw ultimately made just three starts in July before his contract was purchased by Chinatrust Brothers (CPBL), where he finished his 2019 campaign.

 Oberholtzer has four years of service in the Majors, including three with the Houston Astros (2013-15) and one split between the Philadelphia Phillies and Los Angeles Angels of Anaheim (2016).
 In his first season with the Astros, Oberholtzer posted four wins and a 2.76 ERA over 13 games (10 starts) with two complete games and one shutout.
 Additionally, he only walked 13 batters over 71.2 innings of work.